Developer

 What is Teamwork Graph?

 Teamwork Graph is Atlassian's unified data layer that connects teamwork data from across Atlassian apps, like Jira and Confluence, as well as external tools.
-It enables organizations to centralize their data, break down silos, and streamline workflows.
-For developers, Teamwork Graph offers opportunities to contribute to and leverage this unified data model, enabling richer integrations and smarter, more contextual experiences for users.
+It enables organizations to centralize their data, break down silos, and streamline workflows by providing a common data model for work items, documents, messages, users, groups, projects, and more.

 Alt text